FAQ: Family Leave Insurance

 Family Leave Insurance benefits are considered taxable income for purposes of the federal income tax.
 They are not considered taxable for purposes of the New Jersey gross income tax.
 When you apply, you can choose to have 10% of your benefits withheld for federal income tax.
 At the end of each calendar year, you will need to obtain a 1099-G form online.

 It is completely financed by worker payroll deductions.
 Employers do not contribute to the program.

-Workers currently contribute 0.08% of their taxable wage base.
-The taxable wage base is the first $34,400 in covered wages earned during the calendar year, and the maximum yearly deduction for Family Leave Insurance is $27.52.
+For 2019, workers contribute 0.08% of their wage cap.
+The wage cap is the first $34,400 in covered wages earned during the calendar year, and the maximum yearly deduction for Family Leave Insurance is $27.52.